oren/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Recording Meetings

 Comment by Oren Golan, Oct 28 2023: add feedback loops before adopting this practice!
-If folks are not comfortable with recording meetings, right down the reason and collect reasons.
-Your culture lead you to record meetings rarly or with text only at times.
+If folks are not comfortable with recording meetings, add data point to the data storage of this meeting/mechanism.
+Depends on the meeting objectives, text recording might perform better than video recording"

 Recorded meetings provide a great way to allow employees to get up to speed on a topic without requiring a work stoppage for a calendared meeting.
 In general, you'll find that very few employees or candidates are opposed to the idea of recording video calls.
 Recordings are also a great way to expose more people to some content than is perhaps comfortable in the moment.
 For example, you may want a hiring team of four or five people to watch an interview with a candidate, but having five people in the room at the time may be intimidating.
 Making a recording of a 1:1 interview is an excellent way to ensure everyone has the opportunity to evaluate the candidate without creating an uncomfortable or unfair situation by overloading the interview meeting itself.